SocietyForArtisticResearch/rc-pandoc-help/04-A-menus.md

 ![location of the hyperlink button in the html tool](images/text-hyperlink.png)
 3. Paste the link in the __link URL__ field and click __add link__.

+Optionally you can change the target property, to have the link open in a new window.
 Note that if you have not selected any text, the link dialog will not offer a hyperlink option.

 ![Hyperlink dialog window](images/hyperlink-dialog.png)